 Staying Ahead of the Trends, with Yext

 These were all solid indications that Daniel Gale Sotheby’s went with the right platform, certainly, but the Yext customer service team is what resoundingly validated Evans’ decision.
 "That was a shock in a way.
-I have expressed this before.
 We work with many many many vendors, and Yext’s customer service and overall experience is far superior to anything I have ever experienced in so many ways.
 They are very knowledgeable, responsive, kind, and friendly, and not just in the initial sales process," he remarks.

 "So often we will get pitched," continues Evans, "and responsiveness goes through the floor as soon as we sign.
 It was the opposite here.
 As soon as we signed, the responsiveness level only went up.
 Everyone was incredibly open and solutions-oriented.
-Here’s the perfect example: for Yext Listings, we decided to integrate our listings feed through an API to Yext.
-This meant an interface to the pages had to be created, since our feed is 20,000 listings, and there was all this logic behind it.
+For Yext Listings, we decided to integrate our listings feed through an API to Yext.
+This meant an interface to the pages had to be created — since our feed is 20,000 listings — and there was all this logic behind it.
 The Yext team had to create the logic ‘Only display Daniel Gale houses from this date to this time’ and so on and so forth.
 That was a big project, and they nailed it.
 They were very open to it, even though it was not in the original scope.
 They didn’t deprioritize it for later.
 That was eye-opening in every way.
 And the people were awesome.
 Everybody.
 Super nice, super friendly, super talented."